OS recommendations to blind people

 The operating systems on various apple products.
 Some people love them, others don’t.
 Apple’s garden has perhaps the tallest walls in the tech industry (don’t use if you have an android unless you aren’t ready for some headaches) and their products, even relatively older ones, are quite expensive, prohibitively so for some.
 For what it’s worth, I’m typing this one an external keyboard connected to a 7-year-old MacBook whose internal one doesn’t work and I can’t say I regret buying it.
 It’s not got as much software as windows, but it’s got a good enough ecosystem.
 I haven’t used IOS in a while, but most should apply there too.
 Android

 The other operating system for non-desktop devices.
-While the operating system is the same each phone manufacturer adds their own things and takes out others.
+While the operating system is the same each phone manufacturer adds their own things and takes out others, an extreme case is Samsung who made their own screen reader.
 It’s got a wide range of applications like iPhone, some of which are exclusive.
 Linux

 It’s gotten a fair bit of attention from the blind community recently, at least among the ones interested in things like linux.
 It’s not the easiest switch, but I recommend at least trying it out, if only for the experience of using another operating system.
 THe situation however is much more fractured than on android, which while not bad in itself makes it hard to give a consistent recommendation or critique.
 Anything else